Meet Kiana Keyvanjah, Pharm.D., ‘09

 Would you recommend SSPPS to prospective students?

 Absolutely.
 This school is amazing and truly one of a kind.
-Graduating was bittersweet because I could have stayed there forever!

 When you aren’t working, what do you do for fun?

-We have an eight-year-old Shar-Pei rescue and five-year-old son.
+We have an eight-year-old Shar-Pei rescue and young son.
 I love to build LEGOs® with my kid, cook with my husband and spend time outdoors as a family.
 I also like to read, and lately I have been reading a lot of memoirs.
 I just finished a book called Solito by Javier Zamora, which is an amazing story about a boy who migrated by himself at age nine from El Salvador.

 Learn more about our Pharm.D. degree and joint curriculum with the UC San Diego School of Medicine.